Adam (monk): Nestorian stele

 Around 781, Adam composed the text of the Nestorian Stele.
 Sources also state that Adam translated (by imperial order) multiple Biblical texts into Chinese.
 The texts in question seemed to be paraphrases of certain portions of the New Testament and to a smaller extent, parts of the Old Testament.
-In 786, Adam helped an Buddhist monk from Kapisha called Prajna translate the Buddhist text Sutra of the Six Mahayana Paramitas from an Iranian language (Sogdian or Bactrian) to Chinese.
+In 786, Adam helped a Buddhist monk from Kapisha called Prajna translate the Buddhist text Sutra of the Six Mahayana Paramitas from an Iranian language (Sogdian or Bactrian) to Chinese.
 The translated text was presented to Emperor Dezong in 787, who rejected the translation on the grounds it was faulty, corrupted, and confused by a fusion of Buddhist and Nestorian concepts.

 Adam was bilingual in Persian and Chinese.
 He may also have been literate in Syriac, Arabic and possibly Sogdian or Bactrian.

 Jingjing/Adam is mentioned several times in the Nestorian Stele of Xi'an:

 "In the year of the Greeks one thousand and ninety-two, the Lord Jazedbuzid, Priest and Vicar-episcopal of Cumdan the royal city, son of the enlightened Mailas, Priest of Balach a city of Turkestan, set up this tablet, whereon is inscribed the Dispensation of our Redeemer, and the preaching of the apostolic missionaries to the King of China. ["The Priest Lingpau", in Chinese] "Adam the Deacon, son of Jazedbuzid, Vicar-episcopal.
 The Lord Sergius, Priest and Vicar-episcopal.
 Sabar Jesus, Priest.
 Gabriel, priest, Archdeacon, and Ecclesiarch of Cumdan and Sarag."